torokernel/documentation/Networking.md

 ```
 * This function returns a pointer to a TSocket structure or Nil if it fails.
 * The only supported type is SOCKET_STREAM which refers to stream sockets.
 * A SOCKET_STREAM has control flow.
-SOCKET_DGRAM are not supported.
+SOCKET_DGRAM is not supported.
-* The function simple initializes the structures and returns a new socket.
+* The function simply initialises the structures and returns a new socket.
 * The returned pointer to a socket is used for the remainder functions.
 * For example, the SysSocketListen() is often used after SysSocket() to bind a socket to a port.
 This function is defined as follows:
 ```pascal
 function SysSocketListen(Socket: PSocket; QueueLen: LongInt): Boolean;
 ```
-* This function accepts a Socket and QueueLen as arguments.
+* This function accepts Socket and QueueLen as arguments.
 Socket is a pointer to a previously created socket.
 QueueLen is the number of requests that the socket can accept at the same time.
-When the number of request is over QueueLen, the kernel starts to drop the requests.
+When the number of requests is over QueueLen, the kernel starts to drop the requests.
-* This function returns True if sucess, Or, False, otherwise.
+* This function returns True if success, Or, False, otherwise.
-* Before call this function, user has to set the local port in which the socket will listen and the mode, i.e., blocking or non-blocking socket.
+* Before calling this function, the user has to set the local port in which the socket will listen and the mode, i.e., blocking or non-blocking socket.
 This is usually done as:
 ```pascal
   HttpServer := SysSocket(SOCKET_STREAM);
   HttpServer.Sourceport := 80;
   HttpServer.Blocking := True;
   SysSocketListen(HttpServer, 50);
 ```
-* In this case, the HttpServer socket listens at port 80 and the len of queue is 50.
+* In this case, the HttpServer socket listens at port 80 and the length of the queue is 50.
 * SysSocketListen() only binds the port to the socket.
 It is SysSocketAccept() to get incoming sockets connections.
 * SysSocketAccept() accepts a pointer to a Socket as an argument.
-The functions waits until a new connection arrives.
+The function waits until a new connection arrives.
 When this happens, it returns the new socket.
 * The function is defined as follows:
 ```pascal
 function SysSocketAccept(Socket: PSocket): PSocket;